s-ludwig/dlibgit/readme.txt

     $ bin\showindex.exe .git

     Some libgit functions work with either form of slashes on win32, but you should prefer forward slashes.

+== Usage tips ==
+    As a convenience you can import git2.all or git2._ to import all modules at once.

 == Documentation ==
     The D bindings aren't documented, but they're 1-to-1 equivalents of the C library.
     Use these pages for the API docs: